lcomeau01/JoesHotdogStand/README.md

-# JoesHotdogStand
-A Mock Website to practice the basics of Javascript.
-The website is for Joe's Hotdog Stand: A prompt will ask you how many hotdogs, fries, and sodas you want.
-Then the website will display your receipt information.
+# 🌭 Joe's Hotdog Stand

+**Joe's Hotdog Stand** is a mock website project built to practice the fundamentals of **JavaScript**, **HTML**, and **CSS**.

+## Features

+- Prompt-based input for ordering hotdogs, fries, and sodas
+- Automatic calculation and display of a receipt
+- Rounded pricing using a custom JavaScript function
+- Simple, clean layout styled with CSS

+## How It Works

+When you open the page, you'll be prompted to enter the quantity of each item you'd like to order.
+The site will then display a formatted receipt showing item totals and overall cost.

+---

-## Index.Html
+## File Overview

-The html file for the main page (the only page).
-This includes all of the html for the site, and the <script></script> module, which contains all of the javascript.
+### `index.html`:
+- The main (and only) HTML page of the website
+- Contains the overall structure of the site
+- Includes an embedded `<script>` with all JavaScript logic
-This includes a function called showMoney(), which takes in a float integer and returns a string with the number rounded to two decimal points.
+- Features a `showMoney()` function that formats a float integer to two decimal places (e.g., `3.5` → `$3.50`) and then converts that integer into a string.

-## Styles.css
-The stylesheet for Index.html
+### `styles.css`:
+- Handles layout, fonts, spacing, and general styling